-On the one hand, the soil of the Monegasque hinterland where the vegetables come from, the fire of cooking at just the right temperature and the extraction techniques developed by Chef Yannick Alléno.
-On the other, the mastery of the water and air contained in each piece of sushi, thanks to the sensitivity and refined movements of Chef Yasunari Okazaki.
+On the one hand, the soil of Monaco's hinterland where the vegetables come from, the fire of cooking at just the right temperature and the extraction techniques developed by Chef Yannick Alléno.
+On the other, the mastery of the water and air contained in each sushi, thanks to the sensitivity and purity of Chef Yasunari Okazaki's movements.
 In a setting designed by Laurence Bonnel-Alléno, the two chefs develop the art of sushi, guided by the four elements.

 A two-star restaurant Just eight months after opening in July 2024, L'Abysse Monte-Carlo, a veritable temple to the Art of sushi at the Hôtel Hermitage Monte-Carlo, was awarded two stars at the Michelin Guide France 2025 Ceremony.
 This double distinction from the red guide confirms L'Abysse Monte-Carlo as an unmissable destination, where every detail, from the plate to the décor, is an invitation to travel.